sixrobin/TradingCardShader/README.md

 ![breakdown_finishingtouches-ezgif com-optimize](https://github.com/sixrobin/TradingCardShader/assets/55784799/724acc88-fc0f-419f-8a68-d7112c12cae9)

 To polish everything, some fake point light (here visible behind the hands) and dust particles are added, as well as some post processing, mostly bloom.
 Each character has its own custom finishing touches.
-For instances, some of them have wind in the hair, or the "Moon" character as a moving and glowing moon behind her head, as on the original painting.
+For instances, some of them have wind in the hair, or the "Moon" character has a moving and glowing moon behind her head, as on the original painting.

 ## Glass effect
 A glass effect was implemented, to make the card and the character blend together even more.
 The effect looks a bit too noisy and wasn't kept for the gifs and videos that I shared of the project, but is still in the sources.
 It's made of some simple maths, such as dot products, between the view direction and a voronoi diagram that's tiled across the card.